Department of Justice is now the Department of Communities and Justice. Find out more >

 If the statement is being made to police in relation to a crime, the end of the statement, before the signature, may also have a sentence that is similar to the following:

 It is sometimes helpful to attach a document to your statement if it supports the evidence you are giving in the statement.
-The document is then called an 'annexure'.
+This document is called an 'annexure'.

 Each annexure can also have a statement written on its front page that says something like: